lucidInsomniac/CodeOpMVPRamUp/README.md

 4. Document user workflow for each user role and provide as public (athlete) and internal (manager, student staff) FAQ

 5. Integrate Zendesk as contact for users to report issues

+​ _This is a student project that was created at [CodeOp](http://codeop.tech), a full stack development bootcamp in Barcelona._